SouravD-Me/Covid-19-Predictive-Analysis/README.md

 ## Paper

 The paper explaining this dataset and the detailed experimental approach can be *downloaded* from [Springer Nature SharedIt](https://rdcu.be/chI8I) or [Evolutionary Intelligence](https://link.springer.com/content/pdf/10.1007/s12065-021-00598-7.pdf).

+<br?

+Please cite the following paper if you utilize the dataset in your research:

+> @article{das2021predicting,
+  title={Predicting the pandemic: sentiment evaluation and predictive analysis from large-scale tweets on Covid-19 by deep convolutional neural network}, author={Das, Sourav and Kolya, Anup Kumar}, journal={Evolutionary Intelligence}, pages={1--22}, year={2021}, publisher={Springer}
+}